What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 "Case ready for interview" means the NVC has completed documentary review, confirmed that all required documents and fees are in order, and forwarded the application file to the U.S. embassy or consulate responsible for the applicant's country.
 The embassy now holds the file and is responsible for scheduling the interview.

-This status does not mean the interview has been scheduled.
-It means the application is in the embassy's queue and awaiting an appointment slot.
 The timeline between reaching "case ready for interview" status and receiving an actual interview date varies depending on the embassy's current caseload, staffing levels, local holidays and closures, and whether the priority date has become current on the Visa Bulletin for the applicable category.

 What Is the Difference Between "Documentarily Complete" and "Case Ready for Interview"?